goh-joshua/tp/docs/UserGuide.md

 Yes, this is allowed and intentional.
 Athletes and organizations are separate entities in the system, and it's common in practice for them to share contact details.
 This flexibility reflects real-world scenarios where contact information overlaps between different entities you manage.

+**Can I edit athlete, organization, or contract information after adding them?**
+No, editing is not allowed for athletes, organizations, or contracts once they've been added to the system.
+If you need to make changes or entered incorrect information, please delete the entry and create a new one with the correct details.
 ### Getting More Help

 **Additional Resources:**